Geography & Urban Planning

 Background readings, field lectures, a trip log, and a comprehensive paper are required under the direction of the geography staff person in charge.
 Information on fees, transportation, and trip expenses available in a separate announcement.

 Geography 402 3 (crs.)

 Techniques of field observations and geographic analysis.
 Various methods of collecting field data applied to both physical and cultural landscapes.
 Area of field study alternates between the Oshkosh area and more distant locations.
 Contact instructor for application materials and information on special course fees.
-Prerequisite: Geography 380 or nine units (crs.) of Urban Studies or consent of instructor.
+Prerequisite: 18 units (crs.) cumulative of Geography, Urban Planning, Environmental Studies, and Geology; or consent of instructor.
 (1+4)